Folk Devils: History

 Three Peel sessions followed in quick succession.
 Subsequent recordings were critically acclaimed and musicians such as Jason Pierce of Spiritualized still regard the Folk Devils as a highly influential musical force.
 Having recorded the Beautiful Monster E.P. (their final release on Ganges Records) in 1985 with 'punk' producer and IRS stalwart Richard Mazda and the 1986 Fire and Chrome EP which was well received throughout Europe, chemicals and chaos finally caused the band to disintegrate as their first and only album Goodnight Irony was released by Situation Two.
 Folk Devils, as Brian Taylor of Killing Joke's management, said at the time, "were a force of nature live and were never quite able to capture that ferocity on record".
 Ian Lowery died in 2001 having continued to work throughout the late '80s and the early '90s with Nigel Pulsford of Bush on the King Blank project and the Ian Lowery Group.
 Mark Whiteley went on to work with a variety of bands including Shredder (1994), Big Black Cloud (1995–1997) and Subliminal (1997–2001).
 Shredder were formed in Dartmoor prison in 1993 and on Mark's release in 1994 were invited to tour with The Stranglers.

 In 2001, following Ian's death and three years of studio work with the Subliminal Project, Mark decided to change direction.
 Like Kris, Mark pursued an academic career and became a criminological researcher and tutor at Cardiff University.
 He worked on a study on heroin use in Wales and became a regular contributor to debates on TV and radio.
 In May 2009 he worked with the BBC on a Week In Week Out documentary exploring the heroin scene in Wales with John Cale.

 In November 2015, a digital-only release album entitled The Best Protection and the BBC Sessions was made available.
-And, in September 2016 a collected works album entitled Beautiful Monsters was released on the Optic Nerve label and the band resurfaced to play live with a line-up including Dave Hodgson (vocals), Mark Whiteley (bass), Kris Jozajtis (guitar), Nick Clift (guitar) and John Hamilton (drums).
-At the time of writing, several gigs are arranged for July 2017 and the band have commenced work on long-overdue new material.
+And, in September 2016 a collected works album entitled Beautiful Monsters was released on the Optic Nerve label and the band resurfaced to play live with a line-up including David Hodgson (vocals), Mark Whiteley (bass), Kris Jozajtis (guitar), Nick Clift (guitar) and John Hamilton (drums).
+Several gigs were arranged for July 2017 and the band have released long-overdue new material (Forever EP) and a live recording of their gig in March 2024 at the 100 club (BrokenHeads).